li-jianli/jovay-docs/guide/developer-quickstart.md

   <img src="/Images/developer-quickstart/new-content.png" >
 </div>
 <p align="center">
-    <span style="font-size: 14px;">Figure 10: New Content</span>
+    <span style="font-size: 14px;">Figure 12: New Content</span>
 </p>

 Now you understand that the smart contract development on Jovay is same as on Ethereum, and more smooth on Jovay☄️.

 ## 🔙 How to Withdraw
-The ETH token you hold on Jovay can be withdraw back to Ethereum.
-In this section, we gonna to describe how.
+The ETH token you hold on Jovay can be withdrawn back to Ethereum.
+In this section, we are going to describe it now.

 To withdraw ETH from Jovay testnet to Sepolia, you need to invoke withdraw on the ETH Bridge contract on Jovay, and then invoke `relayMsgWithProof` on the ETH Bridge contract on Sepolia.